 An optional U suffix makes integers unsigned.
-Ordinary 0x hex integers are always treated as unsigned. +0x or -0x hex numbers are treated as signed unless they have a U suffix.
-Unsigned integers cannot be larger than 2^64-1 .
-If n is an unsigned integer then -n is also a valid unsigned integer as in C. Signed integers must fall into the $[-2^63, 2^63-1]$ range or a correspondingly smaller range when a suffix specifies a smaller type.
+Ordinary 0x hexadecimal and 0b binary integers are always treated as unsigned. +0x, -0x, +0b and -0b numbers with an explicit sign are treated as signed unless they have a U suffix.
+Unsigned integers cannot be larger than 2^64-1.
+If n is an unsigned integer then -n is also a valid unsigned integer as in C. Signed integers must fall into the [-2^63, 2^63-1] range or a correspondingly smaller range when a suffix specifies a smaller type.